-Internal Audit's major goals for 2012 are:
+Internal Audit's major goals for 2013 are:

-- Complete audits within fifteen of the highest risk ranked units of the University; - Provide the University with value added recommendations to improve controls, mitigate identified risks and increase efficiency within operations; - Expand our audit universe to include Valley Medical Center and also consider expanding to newly created or acquired UW operations; - Continue to develop our student intern program; and - Continue to lead and participate in the Pacific Northwest College and University Internal Audit Conference.
+- Complete audits within fifteen of the highest risk ranked units of the University; - Provide the University with value added recommendations to improve controls, mitigate identified risks and increase efficiency of operations; - Complete internal control reviews of departments either as a request of management or due to losses of University resources; - Continue to develop our student intern program; - Provide training on internal controls, WA Ethics Law and other related subjects; and - Continue to lead and participate in the Pacific Northwest College and University Internal Audit Conference.

-Audit Plan 2012
+Audit Plan 2013

-The University of Washington Internal Audit Plan for 2012 is designed to provide audit coverage across the entirety of the University, deploying Internal Audit resources in an effective and efficient manner.
+The University of Washington Internal Audit Plan for 2013 is designed to provide audit coverage across the entirety of the University, deploying Internal Audit resources in an effective and efficient manner.

-To focus on the appropriate areas, we considered the strategic plans and initiatives the University has articulated over the last two years including Two Years Two Decades (2Y2D), Activity Based Budgeting (ABB), and Organizational Effectiveness Initiative.
+To focus on the appropriate areas, we considered the strategic plans and initiatives the University has articulated over the last two years including Tomorrow's University Today, Two Years Two Decades (2Y2D), Activity Based Budgeting (ABB), and Organizational Effectiveness Initiative.

 We continue to focus on the highest risk areas as identified in our risk assessment.
-The Audit Plan was developed through the completion of a risk assessment project which included interviews with senior management, review of strategic, financial and historical information regarding the individual University audit units as defined by Internal Audit.
+The Audit Plan was developed through the completion of a risk assessment project which included interviews with senior management, review of strategic, financial and historical information regarding the individual University auditable units as defined by Internal Audit.